Saturday, December 23, 2017

 He was writing of Christmas, 1621.

-Apparently, there was a "war on Christmas" long before Fox News' Bill O'Reilly invented one.
+Apparently, there was a "war on Christmas" long before Fox News Channel invented one.
 Puritans, Pilgrim separatists, Presbyterians, Dutch Reformed, and almost every religious group in New England (except a few Anglicans and Catholics) treated Christmas as any other day on the calendar.

 Notice that Governor Bradford said it was a matter of “mirth,” not of “weight,” as if he didn’t want to make a big deal out of differences of opinion on the observance of Christmas.
 Among the separatist Pilgrims, there were Adventurers, those who were there primarily for commercial purposes, not for religious reasons.
 Bradford allowed them the liberty of their consciences.